 This is especially important if someone has attempted suicide, has thoughts of suicide, or is engaging in self harm or other high risk behaviors.
 Beginning trauma work while someone is at risk for suicide can be dangerous.

-Trauma-Informed Psychiatric Care
+What is Trauma-Informed Psychiatric Care?

 Trauma-informed mental health care allows trauma survivors to first address the symptoms of a diagnosed mental illness like depression, anxiety, or borderline personality disorder before processing their trauma.